-To enable UDDI replication, an administrator must perform the following steps:
+To enable UDDI replication, as administrator, you must perform the following steps:

-- Participate with and agree to the replication topology with UDDI administrators of other operator nodes.
-This involves editing the replication configuration (in the format specified in the UDDI v2.0 replication specification) accordingly, and using the -downloadReplicationConfiguration and -uploadReplicationConfiguration options of the command-line tool uddiadmin.jar. - 2.
-Enable replication scheduling by setting the following server property, oracle.uddi.server.scheduler.status, to the value 1. - Enable update journal storage by setting the following property, oracle.uddi.server.replication.startMaintainingUpdateJournal, to true.
+1. Participate with and agree to the replication topology with UDDI administrators of other operator nodes.
+This involves editing the replication configuration (in the format specified in the UDDI v2 Replication Specification), and using the uploadReplicationConfiguration and downloadReplicationConfiguration options of the command-line tool uddiadmin.jar.